FRC-Team-955/DuncansResources/README.md

 # Resources

-* `utils/` - Short, concise, and well documented code snippets
+* `utils/` - Code snippets useful for path planning
 * `demos/` - Demonstrations and example programs utilizing the code from `utils/`
 * `docs/` - Miscellaneous bits of info on robot programming or path planning